 In Perth, blepharoplasty is performed in an accredited hospital, either as a day case or with a short hospital stay.
 Eyelid surgery may be carried out under local anaesthesia (with or without sedation) or under general anaesthesia.

 Scars are an inevitable result of any surgery.
 However, with eyelid surgery your Specialist Plastic Surgeon will make every effort to ensure scars are as inconspicuous as possible.
 They will be positioned along natural skin lines and creases, and usually fade with time to become barely noticeable.

 Although no major complications are expected with a blepharoplasty procedure, you may have some bruising and swelling around the eyes, lasting up to 2-3 weeks.
 Temporary blurred vision and excessive tear production may also occur.
-Your plastic surgeon will discuss what you can expect from this procedure.
-It is important to carefully follow your plastic surgeon’s advice to reduce the risk of complications.
+Your Specialist Plastic Surgeon will discuss what you can expect from this procedure.
+It is important to carefully follow your Specialist Plastic Surgeon’s advice to reduce the risk of complications.

-An initial consultation with your plastic surgeon will cost approximately $185 and take about 40 minutes.
+An initial consultation with your Specialist Plastic Surgeon will cost approximately $185 and take about 30-45 minutes.
 If a Medicare item applies to your potential procedure then you will be entitled to a rebate from Medicare of approximately $75, providing you have a written referral from your GP or specialist.
 GP referrals are valid for 12 months and specialist referrals for 3 months.

-Your plastic surgeon will provide an indication of the likely procedure costs with you, which will include your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
+Your Specialist Plastic Surgeon will provide an indication of the likely procedure costs with you, which will include your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
 Your surgeon’s fee includes all post-operative care and nurse dressings.
 Pricing of your surgeon’s fee will vary from case to case but an indicative range is $3,000 to $5,000 excluding GST.
 Anaesthetist, hospital and theatre fees are additional.